Quick Answer

 Getting Paid With Dividends

-Money can also be made in the stock market by purchasing shares of a company offering dividends.
-These are payments given to shareholders who want a guaranteed income for holding shares.
-These investors typically plan on keeping shares for the long term and may buy more shares in the stock market if the value of the shares drops in price.
-Doing so would increase the dividend payment they receive and even the price entered, known as dollar cost averaging.
+Money can also be made by purchasing shares of a company that pays dividends.
+These are payments given to shareholders who want income for holding shares.
+Dividend investors typically plan on keeping shares for the long term and may buy more shares if the price drops, which increases the dividend payment they receive and lowers the average price paid, a practice known as dollar cost averaging.

-Dividends can be taken as a cash payment or reinvested, which gives an investor more shares and the ability to earn more in dividends during the following disbursement periods, which usually occur quarterly.
-Several investors make money in the stock market by investing in companies that pay dividends.
+Dividends can be taken as a cash payment or reinvested, giving an investor more shares and the ability to earn more in subsequent disbursements, which usually occur quarterly.
 The Federal Reserve’s Flow of Funds data shows that dividend-paying equities remain a cornerstone of long-term household wealth accumulation in the United States.

-Dividend reinvestment is one of the most underappreciated strategies in personal finance.
-Over a 20- or 30-year period, the compounding effect of reinvesting quarterly dividends can account for more than half of an investor’s total return, especially in stable, blue-chip equities,
+Dividend reinvestment is one of the more underappreciated strategies in personal finance.
+Over a 20- or 30-year period, the compounding effect of reinvesting quarterly dividends can account for more than half of an investor’s total return, especially in stable, blue-chip equities.

 How Do People Purchase Shares?

-To purchase shares in the stock market, a person can open an account at a broker offering the service.
+To purchase shares, a person can open an account at a broker offering the service.
 Online brokers such as Fidelity, Charles Schwab and platforms offered through financial institutions like Chase make opening a brokerage account relatively straightforward.
-Funds are sent to the person’s account to buy or sell shares.
+Funds are sent to the account to buy or sell shares.
 The account value will increase or decrease based on the movement of the shares owned.
 Shares can also be acquired by purchasing a mutual fund.

-Going this route lessens the risk of holding shares in a single company as the mutual fund will typically purchase shares from multiple companies and offer shares in their mutual fund at one price.
-Using a mutual fund is a fantastic way for beginners to get started in the stock market as it can lessen risk via diversification.
+Going this route lessens the risk of holding shares in a single company, since the mutual fund will typically purchase shares from multiple companies and offer shares in their fund at one price.
+Using a mutual fund is a practical way for beginners to get started because it spreads risk through diversification.
 Robo-advisors offered by platforms such as SoFi and Betterment also provide automated, diversified portfolio management for new investors at low cost.

 Regulations

-To ensure the stock market is a safe place to purchase shares, it’s regulated.
+To ensure the market is a safe place to purchase shares, it is regulated.
 In the United States, the Securities and Exchange Commission (SEC) oversees the stock market.
-Its job is to protect investors, maintain fair, orderly, efficient markets and facilitate capital formation.
-Companies listed on the stock market are monitored by the SEC.
-Each company must meet specific requirements, such as filing quarterly financial reports, to be listed at an exchange.
+Its job is to protect investors, maintain fair, orderly, efficient markets and support capital formation.
+Companies listed on an exchange are monitored by the SEC, and each must meet specific requirements, such as filing quarterly financial reports, to maintain their listing.
 Failure to follow regulations can result in suspension and other disciplinary actions.
-In addition to the SEC, the Financial Industry Regulatory Authority (FINRA) plays a key role in regulating brokerage firms and their registered representatives to protect investors.
+The Financial Industry Regulatory Authority (FINRA) also plays a key role by overseeing brokerage firms and their registered representatives to protect investors.

 How To Choose a Stock Market Investment

-When a person wants to get involved with the stock market, they can do so as an investor or trader.
+Participants in the market generally approach it as either an investor or a trader.
 An investor looks primarily at a company’s fundamentals to ensure they are strong.
-Fundamental analysis typically involves reviewing metrics such as price-to-earnings (P/E) ratio, earnings per share (EPS) and debt-to-income ratios.
-If a company has good fundamentals, its shares may have a higher chance to increase in value over the long term, allowing the investor’s money to grow.
+Fundamental analysis typically involves reviewing metrics such as the price-to-earnings (P/E) ratio, earnings per share (EPS) and debt-to-income ratios.
+If a company has good fundamentals, its shares may have a higher chance of increasing in value over the long term, allowing the investor’s money to grow.
 Resources such as Morningstar’s stock research platform provide fundamental data and analyst ratings to help investors evaluate companies.

 Investors and Traders

-Traders also use the stock market to make money.
-However, they differ from investors when choosing the stocks of the companies they buy and sell.
-Typically, traders will look at technical charts to determine where the stock price is going in the short term based on indicators, such as moving averages.
+Traders also use the market to make money, but they differ from investors in how they select and hold positions.
+Typically, traders look at technical charts to determine where a stock price is headed in the short term, based on indicators such as moving averages.
 After buying shares, they may hold them for short periods, ranging from minutes to days, until their price objective is met.
-It is worth noting that FINRA’s Pattern Day Trader (PDT) rule requires traders who execute four or more day trades within five business days in a margin account to maintain a minimum of $25,000 in their account at all times.
+FINRA’s Pattern Day Trader (PDT) rule requires traders who execute four or more day trades within five business days in a margin account to maintain a minimum of $25,000 in their account at all times.

 Stock Market Cycles

-The terms “bull” and “bear” are often used when referring to the stock market.
-In a bull market, prices rise, and the economy is usually doing well.
-Bear markets indicate a downturn in stock prices and sluggish economies.
+The terms “bull” and “bear” are often used when referring to market conditions.
+In a bull market, prices rise and the economy is usually doing well.
+Bear markets indicate a downturn in stock prices and sluggish economic conditions.
 According to Investopedia, a bear market is formally defined as a decline of 20 percent or more from recent highs.
-Investing during a bear market can be dangerous as share prices for several companies can continue to drop.
+Investing during a bear market can be dangerous, as share prices for several companies can continue to drop.
 Strong demand for shares exists during a bull market, creating higher prices.
-In contrast, investors begin to sell their shares during a bear market to stop their funds’ value from dropping.
+In contrast, investors begin to sell their shares during a bear market to stop their funds’ value from declining.

 Stock Market Crash

-A stock market crash can occur fast if many stocks lose value simultaneously.
-Two major stock market crashes occurred in the 1900s, resulting in a significant drop in the value of people’s portfolios.
+A crash can occur fast when many stocks lose value simultaneously.
+Two major crashes occurred in the 1900s, resulting in a significant drop in the value of people’s portfolios.
 The first was in 1929, and the second in 1987.
 In the 1929 stock market crash, the Dow Jones Industrial Average lost 23 percent in two days.
-In the 1987 crash, the Dow Jones Industrial Average fell 22.6 percent in a single day — an event still referred to as “Black Monday.”
+In the 1987 crash, the Dow Jones Industrial Average fell 22.6 percent in a single day, an event still referred to as “Black Monday.”
 More recently, the COVID-19 pandemic triggered a sharp market selloff in early 2020, with the S&P 500 dropping approximately 34 percent in just over a month before recovering, according to S&P Global.

 Research Before Entering the Stock Market

-When an individual is pursuing investing or trading in the stock market, conducting a fair amount of research is imperative.
-Doing so can help ensure that the value of shares increases after being purchased.
-If shares are bought in a fundamentally sound company, it should eventually be reflected in the stock price by creating higher prices.
-Tools such as the SEC’s EDGAR database give investors free access to company filings, 10-K annual reports and earnings disclosures to support informed decision-making.
-Additionally, the SEC’s Investor.gov portal provides free educational resources tailored to beginner and intermediate investors.
+Anyone considering investing or trading should conduct a fair amount of research before putting money at risk.
+Buying shares in a fundamentally sound company does not guarantee short-term gains, but strong underlying business performance tends to be reflected in share prices over time.
+The SEC’s EDGAR database gives investors free access to company filings, 10-K annual reports and earnings disclosures to support informed decision-making.
+The SEC’s Investor.gov portal also provides free educational resources tailored to beginner and intermediate investors.

 Frequently Asked Questions